Who constitutes the IRB at UA Little Rock?

 What is the difference between anonymity and confidentiality?

-Anonymity is when there is no way, even for the researcher, to identify who a participant is or what data is associated with any person.
+Anonymity: When there is no way, even for the researcher, to identify who a participant is or what data is associated with any person.
 Example: Survey sent to a listserv, and there is no record (IP address or otherwise) of who answered which questionnaire.
-Another example: A questionnaire is distributed to a large class, a scantron is attached, no identifying information is present on the scantron or the questionnaire.
+Another example: A questionnaire is distributed to a large class, and a scantron is attached, and no identifying information is present on the scantron or the questionnaire.

 May I recycle or repurpose data I already collected?